Where do we get the materials?

 Please use this link to register for Read Across Texas.
 Once we receive your registration, we will put your organization on the Google map.
 This way, people can see your programs, and community members may easily connect with their local, participating organizations.

 Yes, please register your program to be included on the Google map showing participant locations.
-We will also be providing updates on the Texas Center for the Book’s Facebook page.

 Do we have to use the recommended books?